About the Artist

 Values

-Environmental Impact & Ethical Sourcing
+Environmental Impact &

 I prioritize low environmental impact in how my work is made and shared.
 Shipping materials are compostable whenever possible.
-When sourcing beads and art supplies, I prioritize Native owned businesses whenever possible.
-Supporting Indigenous makers and suppliers is part of my commitment to reciprocity and community connection.
-All jewelry, crochet apparel, and art are made by hand in small batches, as a commitment to slow creation.
-I value process over mass production.
+When sourcing beads and art supplies, I prioritize Native owned businesses.
+Supporting Indigenous makers and suppliers is part of my commitment to reciprocity and cultural revitalization.

-Indigenous Futurism & Social Justice
+Indigenous Futurism &

 My practice is guided by Indigenous futurism, or the belief that more just and expansive futures for Indigenous people are shaped through prioritizing the voices and sovereignty of living Natives through intentional action and imagination.
 Creativity is at the forefront of this movement.
 Art, bodily adornment, writing, and spiritual practice are tools for remembering, resisting erasure of our histories and cultural identities, and envisioning what is possible.
 It is how we keep our communities alive and create more ethical and just futures for us and all who share the land with us.